 On July 9, 2021, the Company completed the MYM Transaction.
-As a result, the company recognized goodwill of approximately \$39,932 and intangible assets consisting of brand name and customer relationships worth approximately \$17,200 (based on a preliminary purchase price allocation study).
+As a result, the Company recognized goodwill of approximately \$39,932 and intangible assets consisting of brand name and customer relationships worth approximately \$17,200 (based on a preliminary purchase price allocation study).
 The goodwill arising on acquisition is attributed to the expected benefits from the synergies of the combination of the activities of the Company and MYM, as well as value attributed to the assembled workforce, which is included in goodwill.
 The goodwill recognized is not expected to be deductible for income tax purposes.
+As part of the closure of the Sublime Facility the Company recorded impairment of intangible assets in the amount of \$1,581.

 • The Company recognized the fair value of the assets acquired and liabilities assumed in the business combination according to a provisional measurement.
-As of the date of the approval of the Interim Financial Statements, a final valuation for the fair value of the identifiable assets acquired and liabilities assumed by an external valuation specialist has not been obtained.
 The purchase consideration and the fair value of the acquired assets and liabilities may be adjusted within 12 months from the acquisition date.
 At the date of final measurement, adjustments are generally made by restating comparative information previously determined provisionally.
+As of the date of the Interim Financial Statements, a final valuation for the fair value of the identifiable assets acquired and liabilities assumed by an external valuation specialist had yet been obtained.